UniversalDependencies/docs/_hy/feat/Tense.md

 The auxiliaries _էի&nbsp;_ and _կայի&nbsp;_ will have `Tense=Imp`.

 Note, that a limited set of verbs form indicative imperfect and present morphologically.
-They combine an unmarked present stem with present or imperfect suffixes.
-The same lemma has also present forms and the feature must distinguish the two.
-The difference between their marked counterparts (traditionally called “Defective Verbs with Secondary Expanded Stems”) are related to `Mood` and `Aspect` rather than `Tense`.
+They combine the present stem with present or imperfect suffixes.
+Thus the same verbs combine also the past stem with the imperfect and present suffixes (traditionally called “Defective Verbs with Secondary Expanded Stems”) the feature must distinguish the two.
+The difference between them is related to `Mood` and `Aspect` rather than `Tense`.

 #### Examples